Oracen/temporal-dbt-python/README.md

 # temporal-dbt-python

-A Temporal Workflow and worker for automating DBT operations
+A Temporal Workflow and worker for automating DBT operations.
+Primarily used for Python, I include a quick Go workflow + worker as Go's Temporal SDK is a bit more complete.

 ## Project Description